 Free and Charitable Clinics and Pharmacies do not receive federal funding and rely on grants and donations to provide their communities’ needed services.
 Conservatively, over $10 million in funding would be needed to expand COVID-19 testing and/or vaccination access at interested locations.

 If you are currently doing or interested in doing COVID-19 testing or Vaccines, how much additional funding support would your organization require for this program?

 At this time, there is no large-scale federal distribution method for free and charitable clinics and pharmacy sites across the county to acquire COVID-19 vaccines.
 While a small pilot program has been announced which provides a limited number of vaccines to 250 Federally Qualified Health Centers, it is important to note that the majority of COVID-19 vaccine distribution will continue to be coordinated by each state utilizing various different methods.

 The NAFC continues to work with our partners and funders to help expand COVID-19 response efforts in communities across the country.
-Additionally, the NAFC is meeting with Federal and Agency leaders and policy makers to identify opportunities and policy changes to help expand COVID-19 funding, testing and vaccines access to our member organizations and our patients.
+Additionally, the NAFC is meeting with Federal and Agency leaders and policymakers to identify opportunities and policy changes to help expand COVID-19 funding, testing and vaccine access to our member organizations and our patients.

 Given that as of right now, the COVID-19 vaccination distribution is being conducted at the state level, we encourage our member organizations to contact their local governments to identify ways to receive COVID-19 vaccines from their states.